Init-Abdellm/AAABUILDER/README.md

 ## Overview

-Zinebi addresses the growing complexity of AI/ML development by providing a unified framework that handles everything from simple text generation to complex multimodal AI systems.
-Unlike other solutions that focus on specific domains, Zinebi offers comprehensive support across all AI/ML paradigms.
+AAABUILDER addresses the growing complexity of AI/ML development by providing a unified framework that handles everything from simple text generation to complex multimodal AI systems.
+Unlike other solutions that focus on specific domains, AAABUILDER offers comprehensive support across all AI/ML paradigms.

 The framework is built with TypeScript-first development, ensuring type safety and developer productivity while maintaining the flexibility needed for rapid AI/ML prototyping and production deployment.

 ## Why AAABuilder?

 ### Comprehensive Model Support
-Zinebi supports every major AI/ML model type, from traditional language models to cutting-edge multimodal systems.
+AAABUILDER supports every major AI/ML model type, from traditional language models to cutting-edge multimodal systems.
 This eliminates the need to learn multiple frameworks for different AI tasks.

 ### Production-Ready Architecture
 Built with enterprise-grade features including security, monitoring, and deployment automation.
-Zinebi transforms prototypes into production systems seamlessly.
+AAABUILDER transforms prototypes into production systems seamlessly.

 ### Developer Experience
 TypeScript-first development with comprehensive tooling, hot reload, and intuitive CLI commands.
 Developers can focus on AI logic rather than infrastructure concerns.